replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 To install Velero and configure an AWS storage destination:

-1. Follow the instructions for [installing Velero with the AWS](https://github.com/vmware-tanzu/velero-plugin-for-aws#setup) in the Velero documentation.
+1. Follow the instructions for [installing Velero on AWS](https://github.com/vmware-tanzu/velero-plugin-for-aws#setup) in the Velero documentation.

 1. Run the `velero install` command with the additional flags `--use-restic` and `--use-volume-snapshots=false`: